-Vaccination/ Screening Requirements in Brief Hepatitis B Serologic proof of immunity is required.
+Vaccination/ Screening Requirements in Brief COVID-19 Vaccination A COVID-19 vaccination may be required for nursing students to permit them to go into a hospital-based clinical medical practice Hepatitis B Serologic proof of immunity is required.
 Three dose series (dose #1 now, #2 in 1 month, #3 approximately 5 months after #2).
 Obtain serologic testing 2 months after dose #3.
 MMR Serologic evidence of immunity or laboratory confirmation of disease is required.
 If no evidence of immunity or equivocal serology results are reported, two doses of MMR at least 28 days apart are required.
 Varicella Serologic proof of immunity or laboratory confirmation of disease required.
 If no evidence of immunity or equivocal serology results are reported, two doses of Varicella vaccine at least 28 days apart required.
 Tetanus, Diphtheria, Pertussis One-time dose of Tdap is required.
 Td boosters every 10 years thereafter.
-Influenza Required annually.
-Tuberculin Skin Test For students with no history of previous annual tuberculin skin testing, an initial two-step is required.
-(TST) For those students with previous annual and current testing who provide evidence by documentation, only a one-step is required.
+Influenza - Required annually.
+Tuberculin Skin For students with no history of previous annual tuberculin skin testing, an initial two-step is required.
+For those students with previous annual and current testing who provide evidence by Test (TST) documentation, only a one-step is required.
 Testing must be within the past 90 days.
 For students with a positive tuberculin skin test, a current chest x-ray (within the past two years) or serological evidence of no active disease must be provided.

 Immunization requirements are generally based on the current recommendations of the Centers for Disease Control (CDC) for health-care workers and the Advisory Committee on Immunization Practices (ACIP).
 Clinical agencies may have additional health clearance and immunization requirements beyond the current recommendations outlined by the CDC or College policy.
-The College has identified a standard immunization policy but reserves the right to require additional healthcare clearance assessment, documentation, immunization, and serology testing at any point throughout the enrollment of the nursing program.
+The College has identified a standard immunization policy but reserves the right to require additional healthcare clearance assessment, documentation, immunization, and serology testing at any point throughout the enrollment of a nursing program.
 In addition, immunizations and health requirements may change without notice and students may be required to provide verifiable documentation of their ability to meet new requirements.
-Failure to meet this requirement may result in failure to progress in the nursing program.
+Failure to meet this requirement may result in failure to progress in a nursing program.
 Students may be responsible for the cost of any additional requirements.